 More assaults on elderly women reported in Switzerland

 Violence against older women is on the rise in Switzerland.
-In 2024 there were 411 cases of aggression against persons aged 60 or older, 73% of them women, according to the national competence centre Old Age without Violence.
+In 2024 there were 411 cases of aggression against people aged 60 or older, 73% of them women, according to the national competence centre Old Age without Violence.

 +Get the most important news from Switzerland in your inbox